ogusarenko/mke-docs/content/4.1.0/configuration/backup-restore/_index.md

 - Restoration Scope: Backups can only be restored to the same cluster where they were originally created.
 Restoring to a new set of nodes is not supported.

-- Backup Transfer: Backups must be manually downloaded and uploaded via the MinIO Console UI (accessible at <mke_url>/minio/).
-This functionality is not yet available through the CLI.